-In Viikki's Environment House, the objective is to demonstrate that momentarily increasing or decreasing the indoor temperature can lower the cost of district heating and reduce peaks in heat demand.
+In Viikki's Environment House, the objective is to demonstrate that momentarily increasing or decreasing the indoor temperature can reduce peaks in heat demand.
 The room temperature is kept stable with the help of smart thermostats.
-The Cloud server operated by Fourdeg utilizes hourly price signals from Helen and adjusts the temperature accordingly during office and non-office hours.
+The Cloud server operated by Fourdeg utilizes hourly heat demand response signals from Helen and adjusts the temperature accordingly during office and non-office hours.
 Each thermostat in the room operates individually and performs the DR functions when necessary.
-The actions revolve around the idea of making the user more aware of energy usage and enabling the users to not only maintain their comfort level using HTM, but to also reduce energy consumption at the same time.
+The actions of smart heating revolve around the idea of making the user more aware of energy usage and enabling the users to not only maintain their comfort level using HTM, but to also reduce energy consumption at the same time.